 8. If an organization has not routinely reviewed its policies in several years and wishes to revamp its program, should the organization develop a paper process before acquiring a policy management system?

 Establishing a process for sound policy management is important, but it is not critical that a “paper-based” approach come first.
 The decision to automate the process using policy management software would provide significant energy and focus for establishing workflows and processes necessary for a best-practice program.
-For more on starting an effective policy management program, see our Definitive Guide to Policy Management or speak with one of our solutions experts.
+For more on starting an effective policy management program, see our Definitive Guide to Policy Management.

 9. Are there best practices for policy exceptions?
 How do other businesses log policy violations?